 November 1854 of the year.
 Russian troops are desperately defending Sevastopol, making attempts to unlock the fortified city.
 Anglo-French troops managed to capture Balaclava.
 In the Balaklava Bay there were foreign ships - both military and chartered civilian transport ships.

-Already on the tenth of November, the sailors of the occupying forces began to feel unkind in an unfamiliar climate and the nature of the alien sea.
-Traveler George Taylor, who was on the flagship battleship of the Mediterranean fleet of Britain “Agamemnon” (70-meter 91-gun sail-ship battleship with a displacement of 4614 tons and a crew of 860 people), wrote in his diary:
+Already in the tenth of November, the sailors of the occupying forces began to feel unkind in an unfamiliar climate and the nature of the alien sea.
+Traveler George Taylor, located on the flagship battleship of the Mediterranean fleet Britain’s Agamemnon (a 70-meter 91-gun sail-screw ship of the line with a displacement of 4614 tons and a crew of 860 people), wrote in his diary:

 "Strong wind.
 Since the parking lot in Balaklava Bay became unsafe due to the tightness and strength of the wind, Agamemnon stepped out of it and anchored in Kamyshovaya Bay, in full view of the city, Sevastopol Bay, the Russian fleet and our batteries.
 A lot of transports and steamboats remained in Balaklava Bay, some already had anchors crawling. ”

 Rear Admiral Edmund Lyons